 Josh Duhamel as Messer, hanging out with baby Sophie:

-Couldn’t find any photos of the master bedroom from the movie, either.
-The one in the real house has a fireplace and vaulted ceilings:
+The master in the real house has a fireplace and vaulted ceilings:

 The bathtub in the movie: